atgambardella/pytorch-es/README.md

 # Deviations from the paper

-* I have not yet tried virtual batch normalization, but I did not seem to need it, at least for Pong.
-This may be because my network is probably different than OpenAI's, or possibly because Pong is relatively easy.
-I will try implementing and comparing in the future.
+* I have not yet tried virtual batch normalization, but instead use the selu nonlinearity, which serves the same purpose but at a significantly reduced computational overhead.
+ES appears to be training on Pong quite well even with relatively small batch sizes and selu.

 * I did not pass rewards between workers, but rather sent them all to one master worker which took a gradient step and sent the new models back to the workers.
 If you have more cores than your batch size, OpenAI's method is probably more efficient, but if your batch size is larger than the number of cores, I think my method would be better.